 You should always offer as many payment options as possible.
 There are multiple ways to do this on your e-commerce store—by partnering with banks, connecting your store’s payment system to card processing networks, or integrating credit card processing right within your store.
-Whatever payment option you offer, see to it that your website’s SSL certificate is in place to keep transactions secure.
+Whatever payment option you offer, see to it that your website’s SSL certificate or Wildcard SSL certificate (unlimited subdomain) is in place to keep transactions secure.

 FAQ / Customer Service

 Customers want to get information fast, which is why you must be able to deliver customer support where and when they need it.
 A frequently asked question (FAQ) page, live chat, and other instant messaging systems can be useful in resolving customer issues without any delay.
 At the same time, email communication can be used to address lower priority concerns.

 The way you present your website and its contents to users as well as to search engines can impact conversion rates—this callls for a good conversion rate optimization (CRO) system.

 Here are a few things to keep in mind: